 Navy Yard shooter was arrested in DeKalb in 2008

-Aaron Alexis, the man accused of killing 12 people on Sept.
-16 at the Washington Navy Yard, was arrested in DeKalb in 2008.
+DeKalb police say the man accused of killing 12 people Monday at the Washington Navy Yard was arrested in DeKalb in 2008.

-An incident report acquired by CrossRoadsNews from DeKalb Police shows that Alexis, 34, spent the night of Aug.
-10, 2008, in the DeKalb County Jail after getting into trouble at a nightclub on Chamblee-Tucker Road.
+An incident report acquired by CrossRoadsNews from DeKalb police said that Aaron Alexis spent a night in the county jail after getting into trouble at a nightclub on Chamblee-Tucker Road on Aug.
+10, 2008.

 Alexis was killed Monday by police after authorities say he opened fire on people inside the Washington naval facility.